-Repent ye; for the Kingdom of Heaven is at hand.
-St. Matt. iii.
-2. I will arise and to my father and will say unto him, Father I have sinned against heaven, and before thee, and am no more worthy to be called thy son.
-St. Luke vx.
-18, 19.
+I will arise and go to my father and will say unto him, Father, I have sinned against heaven, and before thee, and am no more worthy to he called thy son.
+St. Luke xv.
+18 19.

-Enter not into judgment with thy servant, O LORD; or in thy sight shall no man having be justified.
-Psalm cxliii.
+Enter not into judgment with thy servant, O LORD; for in thy sight shall no man living be justified.
+Psalm exliii.
 2.

-If we say that we have no sin, we deceive ourselves, and the truth is not in us; but if we confess our sins, God is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
-1 John i.
+If we say that we have no sin, we deceive ourselves, and the truth is not in us; but if we confess our sins God is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+1 St. John i.
 8, 9.